European Earwig

 Damage

 European earwigs are omnivores, feeding on a diverse diet including many types of plants, fungal spores, small invertebrate animals, and decaying organic matter.
-They also prey on soft-bodied plant pests such as aphids, scales, caterpillars, maggots and mites.
-The European earwig becomes a problem in leafy greens when it feeds on the leaves causing numerous irregular holes or chewed edges.
+They also prey on soft-bodied plant pests, such as aphids, scales, caterpillars, maggots, and mites.
+The European earwig becomes a problem in crops when it feeds on the leaves, causing numerous irregular holes or chewed edges.
 This damage can resemble caterpillar damage.
 Earwigs also congregate within the plant and contaminate it with their presence and frass.
-Earwigs can be confirmed as a pest by viewing them at night when they are active with a flashlight.
+Earwigs can be confirmed as a pest by viewing them at night with a flashlight when they are active.

 Management

-Since European earwigs can be both beneficial (eat other pest insects) and detrimental to crops, control measures should only be applied if there is unacceptable crop damage.
+Since European earwigs can be both beneficial (eat other pest insects) and detrimental to crops, apply control measures only if there is unacceptable crop damage.

 Cultural

 • Use traps.
 Trapping earwigs can be an effective way to monitor and reduce earwig numbers.
-Some of the various types of traps that can be used include:
+Various types of traps that can be used include:

 • Corrugated cardboard rolled and tied to stakes along field borders or dispersed throughout the field.